 SURMOUNT-5 Results at 72 Weeks

 The difference was 6.5 percentage points.
-To put that in context: for someone weighing 220 lbs, that translates to roughly 14 additional pounds lost with tirzepatide over the same period.
+For someone weighing 220 lbs, that translates to roughly 14 additional pounds lost with tirzepatide over the same period.

-One important detail: fewer participants dropped out due to GI side effects on tirzepatide (2.7%) compared to semaglutide (5.6%).
+One important detail often overlooked is that fewer participants dropped out due to GI side effects on tirzepatide (2.7%) compared to semaglutide (5.6%).
 This matters because nausea and vomiting are the most common reasons people stop GLP-1 medications.

 A follow-up analysis published in the European Heart Journal Open found tirzepatide also showed greater 10-year cardiovascular disease risk reduction in the same patient group.